Senior Ways to Look Younger and Boost Your Well-Being

 12. Make sure you get some linoleic acid.
 Unlike many of the other macronutrients, micronutrients, and other compounds we’ve talked about in this post, linoleic acid isn’t made by the body.
 That means you have to consume it in the foods you eat.
 Why should you?
 According to U.S. News, women who ate linoleic acid-rich diets in one study were less likely to have thinning skin.
 And, a lack of linoleic acid in the diet (along with vitamin C) was associated with dryer skin, particularly among older women in the study.

 13. Have some kale or avocado.
-Kale and avocado are rich in the carotenoids lutein and zeaxanthin, which have several anti-aging benefits.
-Specifically, they can improve the skin’s hydration and boost elasticity, as well as the fat under the skin (which gives it that plump, smooth appearance).
+Kale and avocado are rich in the carotenoids lutein and zeaxanthin, which have several anti-aging benefits as described by EatingWell.
+Specifically, they can improve the skin’s hydration and boost elasticity, as well as the fat under the skin that plumps and smooths it.
 Lutein has the added benefit of protecting against harmful blue light.

 15. Get more fiber.
 Fiber keeps your digestive system healthy and functioning well, but it has a whole host of other anti-aging benefits that can keep you looking younger, too.
 To name a few, fiber helps you maintain a healthy weight, reduce cholesterol, reduce inflammation, and boost those good bacteria in the gut that support your immune system.
 You’ll find fiber in foods like whole grains, vegetables, and the skin of many fruits.